Animal Kingdom - Notes | Class 11 | Part 3: Cnidaria

 • Tentacles with cnidoblasts.

-• Tentacles: Finger-like structures which surrounds the mouth of coelenterates.
+• Tentacles: Finger-like structures which surround the mouth of coelenterates.
 Used for food capture & defense.

 • Cnidoblasts (Cnidocytes): These are stinging cells (present on the tentacles and the body) with a poison-filled capsule called nematocyst.
 Cnidoblast is used for anchorage, defense and to capture prey.